tpb1908/AndroidProjectsClient/README.md

 * Creation of new issue cards (Not available on site)
 * Conversion of cards to issues
 * Issue labels displayed on issue cards
+* Issue assigness displayed on issue cards
+* Assignees formatted as links
 * Editing of issues (Not available on site)
 * Editing of issue collaborators (Not available on site)
 * Editing of issue labels (Not available on site)